 A Central Vermont Medical Center medical group practice providing all aspects of medical oncology care and outpatient infusion services for adults with cancer and blood-related diseases.

-Medical Oncology and Hematology Services
+Medical Oncology and Hematology Services We Offer

 - Hormone Therapy: A form of systemic therapy that works to add, block, or remove hormones from the body to slow or stop the growth of cancer cells.
 Learn more.

 - Targeted Therapy: Drugs or other substances used to identify and attack cancer cells.
 Learn more.

 - Biological Therapy: A treatment that uses the body’s immune system, either directly or indirectly, to fight cancer or to lessen the side effects that may be caused by some cancer treatments.
 Learn more.